mmgrant73/osxdock/readme.md

     </html>
 ```

-### There are only four properties that you can use to customize this element.
+### There are only three properties that you can use to customize this element.

 There are three attributes that you need to set:
 1. href - is the hyperlink that will become active when a user click on the icon in the dock bar